 About 2005 or 2006 the feeling had gotten worse.
 A return visit to the doctor resulted in a diagnosis of fibromyalgia.
 I was given a prescription for Lyrica which after short time I found did not do anything.
 I called the doctor and was told there was nothing they could do for me, it would have to get worse.

 In the summer of 2007 I had the same feeling that was in my right foot was now beginning in my left foot.
 The tingling in my right foot had I moved up into my right calf muscle.
 I also had an overwhelming stiffness in my lower back and shoulders as if I had worked out day before.
 My doctor referred me to a neurologist at that point and he said I needed to have an MRI performed on my entire spine and neck.
 When the results of the MRI came in the neurologist told me I had a mass on my spine.
 He did not know what it was but assumed it was either a collapsed disc or a ruptured disc and that I needed surgery.
-After they would not schedule my surgery I went to another neurology clinic and they scheduled me to see a surgeon.
+After that they would not schedule my surgery.
+I went to another neurology clinic and they scheduled me to see a surgeon.
 The neurosurgeon said after looking at my records he couldn't understand what the neurologist wanted him to operate on.
 After performing a bunch of physical tests on me he told me that he believed I had multiple sclerosis.
 He referred me to another neurologist and told them to look at MS for my condition.
 That neurologist did a brain MRI that revealed a problem.
 He then ordered a series of blood tests to be performed which came back negative.
 The next step was a spinal tap and on January 8th 2008 I was diagnosed with multiple sclerosis.

-Today thanks to Copaxone the medication I take I don't have the tingling or burning sensation in my feet.
+Today thanks to Ocrevus the medication I take I don't have the tingling or burning sensation in my feet.
 The stiffness is generally controlled most days as well.
 My walk and balance are off however and I need a walker to get around.
 I have tremors as well along with speech issues and swallowing issues caused by multiple sclerosis.

 My advice to anyone with MS is learn to adapt and then move on.